pbgso/pbgso.github.io/sponsors.md

 </center>

  <center>
-<p style="color:#002285;"><b>Diamond</b> sponsors are those that have donated $2,500 and will receive all perks listed above, as well as a guaranteed spot on our advertising material, such as flyers which go out to Universities across the country.
-Diamond sponsors will also be orally recognized during the opening session as a key supporter.</p>
+<p style="color:#002285;"><b>Platinum</b> sponsors are those that have donated $2,500 and will receive all perks listed above, as well as a guaranteed spot on our advertising material, such as flyers which go out to Universities across the country. </p>
 </center>